 The bank is using voice recognition technology in two main ways.
 It uses a fingerprint scanner on its mobile devices.
 This includes the iPhone 5 and iPhone 6 series of phones.
 Previous model iPhones can’t use fingerprint security apps.

 If a customer calls the phone service, the voice identification service matches the customers voice with several unique identifiers.
 Currently, it checks over 100 identifiers that may include the intonation of the voice, the accent, method of pronouncing words and the physical structure of the vocal cords.
 The human voice has several identifiers that make it just as unique as a fingerprint.

 A training session is required.
-The session takes the user through the various ways that a person says a word, and tracks these identifiers.
+The bank voice recognition session takes the user through the various ways that a person says a word, and tracks these identifiers.
 It determines what is unique about that person’s voice, and then creates a record to identify the person in the future.
 When a person attempts to access their bank account and log in, they are asked to repeat a few words.
 These are then compared to a Voice ID.